 The concept is a simple one.
 Take a series of images of your scene at different focus distances (bracketing) and blend them together to create greater depth of field than any single image (stacking).
 The beauty is that with today's cameras you can do all of this with a single press of the shutter release.
 With the Olympus OM-D cameras that I shoot with I can choose to simply focus bracket the images or also stack them in camera.
 For bracketing you can select from 3 - 999 shots, while in the stacking mode you can select from 3 - 15 shots.

 The following Olympus cameras have built-in focus bracketing and focus stacking.
 Not every lens is compatible with the focus bracketing/stacking feature.
+Among those lenses that are compatible, not all are compatible with focus stacking on older camera models.
 Here also is the most recent list of stacking compatible lenses.

 |CAMERAS||M.ZUIKO DIGITAL LENSES|

 E-M1 Mark II

 Tough TG-5 & TG-6 (stacking only)

 A tripod is recommended, however, quite a few of the shots in this post were hand-held while for others I placed the camera on the ground.

 The following steps will set up the camera for focus stacking.